mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/Configuring-storage-targets.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [Step 3: Setting up Enrich](Setting-up-enrich) > Configuring storage targets

 Snowplow offers the option to configure certain storage targets.
 This is done using configuration JSONs.
-When running EmrEtlRunner or StorageLoader, the `--targets` argument should be populated with the filepath of a directory containing your configuration JSONs.
+When running EmrEtlRunner, the `--targets` argument should be populated with the filepath of a directory containing your configuration JSONs.
 Each storage target JSON file can have arbitrary name, but must conform it's JSON Schema.

-Some targets are handled by EmrEtlRunner (duplicate tracking, failure tracking) and some by StorageLoader (enriched data).
+Some targets are handled by EmrEtlRunner (duplicate tracking, failure tracking) and some by RDB Loader (enriched data).

 Here's a list of currently supported targets, grouped by purpose: